one-data-model/one-data-model.github.io/_pages/overview.md

 created, with models contributed by various organizations in SDF format.
 Many of these models are automatically generated from the source materials of the participating organizations.
 Most of the participating organizations have created tooling that supports converting their models to and from SDF.
-Hence full round tripping is available to verify if the SDF syntax can convey all the needed information.
+Hence, full round tripping is available to verify if the SDF syntax can convey all the needed information.
 The [playground][], [exploratory][], and [unit_test][] repositories have a CI system in place that analyzes pull requests and provides reports with respect to their syntax usage.
 The aim is that all models in the